-Gillian Sandler has two decades of experience as a Chairman & CEO, board member, corporate strategist, advisor, investor, entrepreneur, and Equity Research analyst.
+Gillian Sandler has two decades of experience as a Chairman & CEO, board member, corporate strategist, advisor, activist investor, entrepreneur, and Equity Research analyst.

 She has also provided support to and collaborated with countless think tanks, scientists, inventors, investment funds, non-profits, entrepreneurs, and family investments & causes in the U.S. and internationally.